gradescope/autograder_samples/docs/troubleshooting.md

 You can increase the timeout for your assignment on the assignment's settings page, up to a maximum of 40 minutes.
-We don't recommend increasing it beyond what you expect to need, because for submissions that don't terminate it will just take that much longer to for the autograder to time out.
-Ideally, we would recommend adding your own timeouts to individual test cases so that a mistake in one test case does not cause a student to get a 0 overall.
+We don't recommend increasing it beyond what you expect to need, because for submissions that don't terminate it will just take that much longer for the autograder to time out.

 Keep in mind that on our autograder cluster, multiple tasks are running concurrently.
-By default, each autograder is allocated 1/4 of a virtual CPU, so you should adjust your running time expectations accordingly.
-The easiest way to do this is to simply time how long your solution code takes to run.
+By default, each autograder is allocated 1/2 of a virtual CPU, so you should adjust your running time expectations accordingly.
+The easiest way to do this is to time how long your solution code takes to run.

-If you need a longer timeout, let us know and we may potentially increase the global timeout for your assignment.
 You can also increase the CPU allocation if it's a CPU-intensive assignment, under "Advanced Settings".
+Note that to take advantage of multiple CPUs, you will need to write your autograder to use multiple processes or threads; Gradescope cannot automaticaly parallelize your tests.
+If your testing framework has parallel test running capabilities that may help though!

 ### The autograder failed to execute correctly